Seoul: Cheonggyecheon, an Eco-Park at the Middle of the City

 At that time, the stream is named Gaecheon.
 The stream got its current name during the occupation by the Japanese, who tried to cover the stream but failed to do so due to financial constraints.

-At the same time, as the country started to industrialize on its way to become one of the most prosperous in the world, cars began to clog the streets of Seoul.
+At the same time, as the country started to industrialize on its way to becoming one of the most prosperous in the world, cars began to clog the streets of Seoul.

-In 1955 government decide to cover the stream.
+In 1955 the government decided to cover the stream.
 Later on, a freeway – or a skyway – was built, and was completed in 1971.
 The areas around it were developed and modernized.
 The skyway became the symbol and pride of Korean industrialization and development.

 It was not long after Seoulites began soul-searching, as the area around Cheonggye Highway started to die.
 It has become a shabby, crowded and a noisy part of Seoul, and the structure that was once a symbol of industrialization became an eyesore.